 Exchange Listing.
-We have applied for the listing of the warrants included in this offering on The NASDAQ Capital Market under the symbol "RNVAZ."
-No assurance can be given that such listing will be approved or that a trading market will develop.
+The warrants included in this offering are approved for listing on The NASDAQ Capital Market under the symbol "RNVAZ."
+No assurance can be given that a trading market will develop.

 Fundamental Transactions.
 In the event of a fundamental transaction, as described in the warrants and generally including any reorganization, recapitalization or reclassification of our common stock, the sale, transfer or other disposition of all or substantially all of our properties or assets, our consolidation or merger with or into another person, the acquisition of more than 50% of our outstanding common stock, or any person or group becoming the beneficial owner of 50% of the voting power represented by our outstanding common stock, the holders of the warrants will be entitled to receive upon exercise of the warrants the kind and amount of securities, cash or other property that the holders would have received had they exercised the warrants immediately prior to such fundamental transaction.